Wacom-Developer/personal-knowledge-library/README.md

     text: str
         Text to clean.
     max_length: int [default=-1]
         Maximum length of the cleaned text.
-If length is - 1 then the text is not truncated.
+If the length is-1, then the text is not truncated.

     Returns
     -------
     str
         Cleaned text.
     """
-    # First remove new lines
+    # First, remove new lines
     text = text.strip().replace('\n', ' ')
     # Then remove multiple spaces
     text = re.sub(r'\s+', ' ', text)